scicloj/wolframite/DEV-DOCS.md

 * Rename ns convert and parse to st. like clj-to-wolfram and wolfram-to-clj ?
 * Add a diagram documenting the eval pipeline and the relations of the other modules

+## Open Questions
+* Should we use 'proper' logging rather than just printing strings?

 ## Common ns aliases

 ```clojure